lutris/asgard/README.rst

 Preparing your game
 -------------------

+Old games can be just as tricky to install from their original media as they are to run them.
+This can be worked around by installing the games in a virtual machine but this a cumbersome process.
+It's possible that Asgard will take care of extracting games from their original media in the future.
+The servers hosting the demos for the Loki games are almost all down and installing them required some scripting.
+An ISO image containing the `Loki demos`_ already extracted is available to all.

 Place the fully installed game files in a subfolder in `games`.
 Name the subfolder with the name of the game executable (For exemple: `sc3u` for Sim City 3000, `civctp_demo` for the Call to Power demo)